jarqprog/user-api/README.md

 # user-api
-Api to handle user domain.
-Monorepo.
+Read and write APIs to handle user domain.